 You have only 15 days following your arrest to request this hearing.
 Don’t wait—protect your license by contacting a Linn, MO DWI administrative hearing lawyer at Combs Waterkotte now.
 Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Linn, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Linn, MO.

-A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Linn, MO.
-It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
-If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.
+A DWI administrative hearing is a separate civil process from your criminal case in Linn, MO.
+This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
+If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.

 - Were you driving while impaired?